0639 Caves of Forgotten Dreams (Werner Herzog, USA)

 0640 Promises Written in Water (Vincent Gallo, USA)

 Vincent Gallo’s slender, tender film is a rare vision here at TIFF, and a precious vision of a relationship at that.
 The title calls to mind Yoshishige Yoshida’s severe, oneirc story of doomed, incestuous love, A Story Written with Water, and DP Masanobu Takayanagi’s black and white photography recalls the images of Philippe Garel.
-There is a knife-like elliptical quality to the film, mixing brief, oblique inserts of decadently meager (or meagerly decadent) settings, scenes, images (graveyards, ponds, L.A., Gallo alone at a diner, a woman alone in a bath), with longer takes, often amusingly, with great fragility, improvised, between actress Delfine Bafort and Gallo, who, as in Nobuhiro Suwa’s emotionally rough 2/Duo, he suddenly asks to marry him, to troubled result.
+There is a knife-like elliptical quality to the film, mixing brief, oblique inserts of decadently meager (or meagerly decadent) settings, scenes, images (graveyards, ponds, L.A., Gallo alone at a diner, a woman alone in a bath), with longer takes, often amusingly and with great fragility improvised, between actress Delfine Bafort and Gallo.
+As in the story of Nobuhiro Suwa’s emotionally rough 2/Duo, Gallo asks Bafort suddenly asks to marry him, to troubled result.
 The tentative, experimental emotions of the couple’s scenes together are strangely deflected by the film’s other major plotline, one as as morose as it is funny, of Gallo’s employment at a funeral parlor (despite “having money” and having “a nice home,” as he repeatedly insists to Bafort).
-This job stands out grotesquely in a film otherwise made up of delicate, risky slices of Gallo’s persistent uptight melancholy—since the job starts as and remains the most concrete element in a film mostly made up of silences and occasional, halting conversations centered on the couple’s emotional hesitancy—and despite its quirky-random, morbid obviousness, nevertheless pointedly casts a pall of death across the film.
+This job stands out grotesquely in a film otherwise made up of delicate, risky slices of Gallo’s persistent uptight melancholy—since the job starts and remains as the most concrete element in a film mostly made up of silences and occasional, halting conversations centered on the couple’s emotional hesitancy—and despite the detail's quirky-random, morbid obviousness, nevertheless pointedly casts a pall of death across the film.
 This is perhaps the second Garrel connection, that feeling from the first images of the fragility of the images, and in them the fragility of the lives they hold in their motion.
 Perhaps this is why it is revealed that Gallo takes the job to photograph the dead (and a dead beautiful woman at that)?
 Or that one of the most moving scenes is of Delfine Bafort simply dancing in a low angle, lit in high key—certainly a Garrelian effort to preserve an in-the-moment emotional beauty that is over by the time the film has captured its image.
 (Another wonderful scene with Bafort has her sniffling and wiping her eyes against an manic, single-minded verbal attack by Gallo; it seems as much as she can do in the role, as an actress, as a person in the face of all that, and is very moving.)
 That dancing moment, free of thought, is a momentary relief, for much of the film is thinking, as in another fascinating shot of Gallo stalking back and forth in his room doing what we can’t tell because of the angle and length of the zoom, all we get is indecision and nervousness, until he finally plops on his bed, smoking, and his eyes reveal the worry that his constricted geometry of movements now clearly pointed towards.
-Smoking is the final central motif in the film, as it is the activity Gallo the director gives Gallo the actor to do to give him something to do, and perhaps the ephemerality of the smoke and the delicate, oblique limpidity of the film are part of the same concern, a concern for lasting things and the lasting of things.
+Smoking is the final central motif in the film, as it is the activity Gallo the director gives Gallo the actor as something for him to do, and perhaps the ephemerality of the smoke and the delicate, oblique limpidity of the film are part of the same concern, a concern for lasting things and the lasting of things.

 0641 Meek’s Cutoff (Kelly Reichardt, USA)